Curriculum

 Innovation and Technology

 Technical and digital literacy is a critical competency in today’s world.
-Students develop skills utilizing various software, hardware, and web-based tools while learning to apply basic engineering principles of creative problem solving, collaboration, and structural design.
-In grades 1 – 6, students explore keyboarding, graphic design, and learn basic programming.
+Students develop skills utilizing various software, hardware, and web-based tools while learning to apply basic engineering principles of creative problem solving, collaboration, and design.
+Students explore keyboarding, graphic design, and learn basic programming.

-Students use the computer as a tool to increase their learning in subjects they are studying in the classroom and to conduct research.
-In grade 3, keyboarding is taught intentionally.
-They progress through a series of computer skills and learn many applications including Publisher, PowerPoint, Word, and Excel.
+Students also use computers and iPads as tools to increase their learning in subjects they are studying in the classroom with adaptive programs that individualize instruction to focus on each student’s specific needs for math fact fluency, reading skills, and vocabulary development and to conduct research.
+Beginning in grade 3, keyboarding is taught intentionally.
+The curriculum progresses through a series of computer skills, and students learn many applications including PowerPoint, Word, and Teams.

 It is important for students to understand the world around them and have knowledge about historical events and how they impact the world today.
 Students study cultures in countries around the world as well as our own community, state, and nation.
 In grades 2 – 12, students spiral through the study of ancient, Medieval, and modern history three times.